Ekitji/siem/procmon/readme.md

 | `Result = NAME NOT FOUND` | Identify failed attempts, potential symlink or file planting opportunities |

 > **Pro tip:** Combine `Result = NAME NOT FOUND` with `Process Name = SYSTEM` and `Path = Temp` to find privileged processes **searching for missing files** — a common pattern exploited in privilege escalation.

 ---

-## 5️⃣ Convert CSV to NDJSON and Split for SIEM

-To prepare Procmon logs for ingestion into a SIEM:

-1. Use a script (PowerShell provided one, or your preferred tool) to **convert CSV → NDJSON**.
-   - Each row becomes a JSON object.
-   - NDJSON (Newline-Delimited JSON) is optimized for bulk ingestion.
-2. If the NDJSON file is very large:
-   - Split it into smaller chunks (e.g., up to 1000 MB per file).
-   - Ensure each chunk is valid NDJSON (one JSON object per line).
-3. These splitted NDJSON files can now be ingested into SIEM tools like **Splunk, Elastic** without performance issues.

-> **Tip:** Always validate the NDJSON after conversion and splitting to avoid ingestion errors.

----